 Project Management and Supervision Consultant (CSC)

-An international consulting firm (Italferr) has been engaged by the PIU as a Project Management and Supervision Consultant (CSC) to assist UTY in managing and implementing the project and ensuring compliance with the project implementation plan, the loan agreement, and the project agreement(s), including the supervision of the implementation and monitoring of the compliances with social and environmental safeguards, and social/gender development aspects.
+An international consulting firm once engaged by the PIU as a Project Management and Supervision Consultant (CSC) to assist UTY in managing and implementing the project and ensuring compliance with the project implementation plan, the loan agreement, and the project agreement(s), including the supervision of the implementation and monitoring of the compliances with social and environmental safeguards, and social/gender development aspects.

 The scope of CSC services is extended with involvement of international and national resettlement specialists (IRS and NRS) who will provide overall assistance to PIU in managing and implementing the project and ensuring safeguards compliance with the project implementation plan, the loan agreement, and the project agreement(s) in terms of social safeguards and resettlement, particularly in implementation and monitoring of LARPs, including the preparation of LARP implementation compliance reports and other required progress reports under the Project.
 During the implementation of the assignment, the IRS and NRS shall closely cooperate with each other, as well as with the PIU’s safeguards specialist, particularly they will: